richardbritto97/Multivariate-Analysis-Project/README.md

 * Karthik Grandhi    &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &ensp;           https://github.com/karthii24
 * Richard Britto      &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &ensp;          https://github.com/richardbritto97

-#### Hypothesis:
+#### Goal:
 There exists some co-relation between the information we get from a user and the probability of that person to be defaulting with an outcome being either a defaulter or not a defaulter.
-The strength of co-relation will vary for each distinct variable and we will determine the effect of each variable over the outcome of this prediction.
+We will perform analysis and develop a model by which we can classify & predict the defaulters and not defaulters

 #### Hypothesis: